bernhardHartleb/Install-VM-Debian/README.md

  - Partition disks and write changes: Yes
  - Wait until base system is installed.
  - Scan another CD / DVD: No
  - Choose a mirror of the Debian archive: Country in which you are now.
-If Austria, choose ftp.tu-graz.ac.at
  - Proxy: leave blank.
 Press Enter.
  - Configuring popularity-contest: make your own decision.
  - Software selection: Select MATE by pressing space bar.
 Unselect “Debian desktop environment”.
  - Wait until full system is installed.
  - Install the GRUB boot loader on a hard disk: Yes, on /dev/sda (ata-VBOX...)
  - Finish the installation: Continue.
- - If Debian installation appears again: Press Devices -> Optical Drives -> Remove install disk.
+ - If the Debian installer starts again: Press Devices -> Optical Drives -> Remove install disk.
 Reboot the VM.
  - Debian Linux is starting!
-Your will the the bootloader followed by a login prompt.
+You will see the bootloader followed by a login prompt.
- - Login with the username selected during installation.
+ - Login with your username selected during installation.

-Now we setup the debian system.
+Now we can configure the Debian and our desktop environment.
 Go to: System -> Preferences -> Keyboard -> Layouts and check that only your Keyboard layout is in the list.
 Go to: System -> Preferences -> Screensaver and disable it (both checkboxes).
 Find Application -> System Tools -> MATE Terminal and drag & drop the icon to the desktop.